-- It is very important for you to sign in when you come, and sign out when you leave, using the touch screen computer software located in the Volunteer Lounge.
-If you forget to log in or out, please contact the Volunteer Services staff so this can be corrected as soon as possible. - Another important topic is our liability insurance.
-Because volunteers are not considered employees, they are not eligible for coverage under Worker's Compensation; however, Marshfield Clinic Health System does carry Volunteer Accident Liability Insurance should you be injured while performing activities on behalf of Marshfield Clinic Health System.
+- It is very important for you to sign in when you come, and sign out when you leave, using the touch screen computer software located outside the Volunteer Services Manager office.
+If you forget to log in or out, please contact the Volunteer Services staff so this can be corrected as soon as possible. - Because volunteers are not considered employees, they are not eligible for coverage under Worker's Compensation.
+However, Marshfield Clinic Health System does carry Volunteer Accident Liability Insurance should you be injured while performing activities on behalf of Marshfield Clinic Health system.